Ahabdelhak/InstaCrypto/README.md

 </div>

-:point_right: What's InstaCrypto App Achieve ? :
+:point_right: The purpose of this repository is to demonstrate :
 -----------------
 - Android Architecture Components.
 - Separation of concerns.
 - Test-ability.
 - Loose Coupling.
 - Applying SOLID principles.
+- Using better dependency management Using buildSrc + Kotlin DSL.
 - Secure app from reverse engineering and protection against security threats.
-- Using better dependency management Using buildSrc + Kotlin DSL.

 :point_right: Tech Stack :
 -----------------